stormpath/stormpath-documentation/source/auth_n.rst

 - Retrieve your OAuth credentials (App ID and App Secret)

 - Add your application's "Callback URL", which is the URL the user will be returned to after successful authentication.
-If you are using the Client API, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://cold-diver.apps.stormpath.io/authorize/callback``).
+If you are using the `Client API <https://docs.stormpath.com/client-api/product-guide/latest/social_login.html>`__, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://cold-diver.apps.stormpath.io/authorize/callback``).

 For more information, please see the `Twitter documentation <https://dev.twitter.com/oauth/overview/application-owner-access-tokens>`_.